Me Voy (Julieta Venegas song)

-"Me Voy" ("I'm Leaving") is a song by Mexican singer Julieta Venegas and is the first single from her fourth studio album, Limón y Sal (2006).
-Thus far, it is Venegas' most successful song.
+"Me Voy" ("I'm Leaving") is a song by Mexican singer Julieta Venegas, released as the lead single from her fourth studio album, Limón y Sal (2006).
+It became Venegas's most commercially successful song to date.
+In 2025, Rolling Stone named it one of the greatest Spanish-language songs of the 21st century.

-It was released in Mexico on March 28, 2006, in Europe in 2007 and appeared in the top positions in Italy and Switzerland.
-The song was nominated for the Latin Grammy Awards of 2006 in Record of the Year and the video, directed by Picky Tallarico, for Best Short Form Music Video.
+The single was released in Mexico on March 28, 2006, and in Europe in 2007, reaching high chart positions in countries such as Italy and Switzerland.
+At the 8th Latin Grammy Awards, it was nominated for Record of the Year, while its accompanying music video, directed by Picky Tallarico, received a nomination for Best Short Form Music Video.

 Song information

 Written by Julieta Venegas and produced by Cachorro López, "Me Voy" is a Ranchera/Pop farewell song between two lovers.
 It is in the key of D major and 6/8 time.

 Chart performance

 The song reached the top of the US Billboard Latin Pop Airplay, also appears in the Hot Latin Tracks on #9.
-In Mexico the song spent place for twelve consecutive weeks on number-one, is certified as a gold record for sales in Mexico high as ringtone.
-On February 18, 2007, the song reached number 12 position in the Schweizer Hitparade.
-In Spain Me Voy was for 26 weeks on the radio reaching the top position.
-Venegas in Italy is positioned at number 3 of the radio and iTunes digital downloads is the number two position.
-In several Latin American countries is positioned at number-one.
+In Mexico the song spent twelve consecutive weeks at number one, and is certified as a gold record for sales in Mexico as high as ringtone.
+On February 18, 2007, "Me Voy" reached number 12 in the Schweizer Hitparade.
+In Spain, "Me Voy" reached the number-one position and spent 26 weeks on the Spanish Radio chart.
+In Italy, it reached number three on the radio. and iTunes digital downloads is the number two position.
+In several Latin American countries it reached the number-one spot.